High-frequency intraday trading for battery storages: An Efficient Rolling Intrinsic Policy for Continuous Markets

 In this section, we describe how to reformulate problem \eqref{eq:intrinsic_vanilla} to a dynamic programming formulation that can be solved by an efficient implementation of the dynamic programming algorithm.
 The aim of the reformulation is to make faster decisions to keep up with the pace of the intraday market, where typically many orders arrive per second, requiring constant rapid reevaluation of one's position.

 The main idea of the reformulation is to assign each product $t \in \Tc$ a stage in which the decisions to accept orders $i \in \Oc_t$ are taken while the storage level is the state variable that connects the stages.
 Hence, in the language of dynamic programming, the decisions $q_i$, $k_i$, $\alpha_t$, and $f_t$ are the actions, and the resulting storage state $s_{t}$ is the argument of the value function of the next stage.
+The solution of the intrinsic itself remains a single-step optimization, executed at a specific point in time.
+To solve this high-dimensional decision problem efficiently, we break up the logic of the underlying mixed-integer linear program into individual products.
+Mathematically, each delivery hour is mapped to a distinct "stage" of the DP.
+Note that this construction is artificial, as the DP stages do not represent different points in time when sequential decisions are made, but merely different parts of a single trading decision that is taken all at once.

 We assume without loss of generality that $\Tc_t = \{1, \dots, T\}$ set $V_{T+1} \equiv 0$ and for $t = 1, \dots, T$ define the value function as